chianx/Face-detection/README.md

 ## How to get started
 ***
 ### Prerequisites
-- Python and pip must be installed
+- Python and pip must be installed.
-- MySQL must be installed
+- MySQL must be installed.

 ### Now, follow the following steps
-- Download the project from github
+- Download the project from github.
-- Write the following commands in command prompt or trerminal of your choice
+- Write the following commands in command prompt or trerminal of your choice :
  ```
   pip install Pillow
   pip install twilio